MStankiewiczOfficial/RedirectTube/README.md

 1. Go to `about:config` in your browser.
 2. Set `xpinstall.signatures.required` to `false`.
 3. Download the latest release of RedirectTube from the [releases page](https://github.com/MStankiewiczOfficial/RedirectTube/releases/).
-If you see an alert about installing add-ons from untrusted sources, click "Continue installation" and don't do next steps.
+If you see an alert about installing add-ons from untrusted sources, click "Continue installation" and don’t proceed with the next steps.
 4. Open the downloaded file in Firefox.
 5. Click "Add" to install the extension.
    And that's it!
 RedirectTube is now installed in your browser.